 LET (Linear Energy Transfer)

-The following graph shows the depth-wise distribution of LET.
-It illustrates how a 5.49 MeV alpha particle traveling through air gradually increases its energy deposition until near the end of its path, where the rate of energy transfer rises sharply before dropping to zero — a characteristic known as the Bragg Peak.
-This peak represents the point where LET reaches its maximum.
+The graph below shows the depth-dependent LET distribution of a 5.49 MeV alpha particle traveling through air.
+As the particle progresses, its energy deposition gradually increases, reaching a sharp peak near the end of its path before dropping to zero.
+This characteristic behavior is known as the Bragg Peak, which represents the point of maximum energy transfer.

 Bragg curve of 5.49 MeV alpha particles in air.